gaetjen/penultima_ideas/README.md

   * the invoked Cultist/Medium gets captured.
   * narrate something like: "the cultist performs a bloodsacrifice and summons a ghost"
   * the active player chooses a ghost and puts it into the bowl
-* Movement: the Cultist/Medium can move like any ghost that has been summoned for their team
+* Movement: the Cultist/Medium can move like any ghost that has been summoned for their team (i.e. the standard movement for bishop, knight and rook)